-Initial Student Skill Profile SLO Skill FocusStudents will be able to draw accurate conclusions supported by appropriate textual evidence from informational texts. oropriate Level el Descriptors Well above typical skill Students can summarize the most significant information with informational texts, consistently make accurate inferences, and can often connect inferences with appropriate textual evidence, although written explanation of evidence is often weak or underdeveloped.
+Initial Student Skill Profile SLO Skill Focus Students will be able to draw accurate conclusions supported by app textual evidence from informational texts. propriate Level Descriptors Number of Students in this level Well above typical skill Students can summarize the most significant information with informational texts, consistently make accurate inferences, and can often connect inferences with appropriate textual evidence, although written explanation of evidence is often weak or underdeveloped.
 Above typical skill Students can summarize the most significant information with informational texts and often make accurate inferences, although they struggle to connect inferences with appropriate textual evidence.
 Typical skill Students can comprehend informational texts with consistent success summarizing the most significant information, although students often fail to make accurate inferences.
 Below typical skill Students can comprehend informational texts but struggle to summarize the most significant information.
 Well below typical skill Students struggle to comprehend informational texts and are generally unable to summarize the most significant information.

 Initial Student Skill Profile 7 th Grade Science Students will be able to design and complete experiments and report their findings, providing supporting evidence from their data and using graphic displays to convey their meaning.
-Level Descriptors Nu i Well above typical skill Student is able to follow directions to complete an experiment independently, answer a series of questions about the outcome of the experiment accurately supporting with evidence from the study, as well as draw reasonable conclusions from the outcome.
+Level Descriptors Number of Students in this level Well above typical skill Student is able to follow directions to complete an experiment independently, answer a series of questions about the outcome of the experiment accurately supporting with evidence from the study, as well as draw reasonable conclusions from the outcome.
 Above typical skill Student is able to follow directions to complete an experiment with assistance from the teacher, and answer a series of questions about the outcome of the experiment accurately most of the time, supporting with evidence collected.
 Typical skill Student is able to follow directions to complete an experiment with assistance from the teacher and answer a series of questions about the outcome of the experiment accurately most of the time.
 Below typical skill Student is able to follow directions to complete an experiment with close supervision from the teacher, and makes an effort to answer questions about the outcome of the experiment, although not always accurately.
 Well below typical skill Student has difficulty following directions to complete an experiment with the assistance of the teacher and makes only a minimal attempt to answer questions about the outcome of the experiment.

-Initial Student Skill Profile Culinary Arts Students will be able to plan and prepare a nutritionally sound meal, applying industry standard cooking techniques and using American Culinary Federation Education Standards for sanitation and safety.
-Level Descriptors Number of Students in this level Well above typical skill Students have considerable experience with cooking, report often cooking the family meals.
+Initial Student Skill Profile Culinary Arts in duaturation at an algundus and contribution to a language and contribution.
+A paramination of Contribution of Contribution Level Descriptors Number of Students in this level Well above typical skill Students have considerable experience with cooking, report often cooking the family meals.
 STAAR results indicate that students are performing at or above grade level in all subjects.
 Above typical skill Students have cooked one or two meals independently.
 STAAR results indicate that students are performing at grade level in most subjects, with a few above grade level scores.
 Typical skill Students have some cooking experience, typically including baking cookies and making breakfast.
 STAAR results indicate that students are performing at grade level in most subjects.
 Below typical skill Students have a little cooking experience, typically assisting family members as they prepare meals.
 STAAR results indicate that students are performing at grade level in most, although not all courses.
 Well below typical skill Students have no cooking experience and STAAR results indicate that students are struggling to meet proficiency levels in most courses.